wtsi-hgi/hgi-vault/doc/design.md

   `keep` and `archive`.

+* Within these respective directories, hardlinks of marked files will exist in a structured way.
+Specifically:

+  * The hexidecimal representation of their inode ID will be broken out into 8-bit words (padded, if necessary).
+All but the least significant word will be used to make a heirarchy of directories, if they don't already exist.
+(If the inode ID is less than 256, then no heirarchy need be created.)

-* Within these respective directories, hardlinks of marked files will exist.
-The names of said hardlinks will be the base64 encoding of their path, relative to the vault's location, at the time of marking.
+  * In the lowest child directory, the file will be hardlinked, having a filename equal to the least significant word, concatenated (delimited with a `-`) with the base64 encoding of the marked file's path, relative to the vault's location, at the time of marking.

 For example, say a user marks `my_group/path/to/some/file` for archival.
-The relative path to the file from the vault location is `path/to/some/file`, which has a base64 encoding of `cGF0aC90by9zb21lL2ZpbGU=`; thus the hardlink will be created as `my_group/.vault/archive/cGF0aC90by9zb21lL2ZpbGU=`
+This file has inode ID `123456`, which is `0x1e240`, and a relative path with respect to the vault location of `path/to/some/file`, which has a base64 encoding of `cGF0aC90by9zb21lL2ZpbGU=`.
+Thus, the hardlink, and intermediary directories, as needed, will be created as `my_group/.vault/archive/01/e2/40-cGF0aC90by9zb21lL2ZpbGU=`.

+This structure is justified by:

+1. Encoding the inode ID into the hardlink's path allows for O(1) lookups in the vault, by inode ID, rather than expensively walking the filesystem.

+2. Splitting the inode ID into 8-bit words means, at each level, there will never be more that 512 entries (256 hardlinks and 256 directories).

-Clearly the directory structure and naming of files that have been marked could change, without being reflected in the vault.
-The inode link will never be affected by this, but in such an event, corrective procedures will be applied ad hoc, with the batch process taking ultimate responsibility in fixing any inconsistencies.
+3. Encoding the original filename into the link provides information to the sweep when archiving data.
+Clearly the directory structure and naming of files could change in the meantime, but corrective procedures can be applied ad hoc if such an inconsistency is found.

+4. The obfuscation of hardlinks in the vault will raise the bar to end users who might be curious.
+It won't stop them, but it may be enough to deter most attempts at tampering.

+Note that hardlinks cannot span physical devices.
+On a distributed system, such as Lustre, this means the vault must reside on the same MDS as the files that are to be marked.
+Enforcement of this constraint is outside the scope of this project.

 ##### Vault Location